 Maria’s commitment to sustainable living has led her to start workshops teaching others how to weave from waste fabrics.
 As an extension to the workshops, she has written two books with weaving projects, one for adults titled Weaving: The Art of Sustainable Textile Making, and one for kids titled Weave it!
 15 Fun Weaving Projects for Kids.

 Who Is The Book Aimed At?

-Here we go, the old contents list which is a part of every book we review.
-Note that there are six main projects, which could be created using your own materials and colour choices, and they incorporate a range of weaving techniques.
+The book features are six main projects, which could be created using your own materials and colour choices, and they incorporate a range of weaving techniques.

-Maria’s teaching skills are clear in the book, as she incorporates the basics techniques with the projects means that even those who are very new to this craft can have a go.
+Maria’s teaching skills are clear in the book, as she incorporates the basics techniques with the projects, so that that even those who are very new to this craft can have a go.

 What Makes The Book Special?